Quentin-bp/Ynov_B3_Data_BookStoryTelling/README.md

 Don't forget to make the command ```npm install``` the first time you install this project.
 Just wait and the app will open under one of your browser.

+If everything goes well, you will see the Home Page of the app :

 ![Home Page](image_app/Homepage.png)